uforodavid/Disaster-response-pipeline/README.md

 6. [Licensing and Acknowledgements](#licensing)

 ## Installation Technologies <a name="installation"></a>
-The required Technologies for this project include Python with some of it's libraries; Scikit Learn, Pandas, Sqlite3, sqlalchemy, nltk, plotly, pickle and HTML, Bootstrap.
+The required Technologies for this project include Python with some of it's libraries; Scikit-Learn, Pandas, Sqlite3, sqlalchemy, nltk, plotly, pickle and HTML, Bootstrap.

 ## Project Summary <a name="Summary"></a>